libretime/libretime/docs/features.md

 # <i class="fas fa-1x fa-th-list text-primary mb-3 sr-icon-2"></i> Programming {#programming}

-* *Web-based remote station management* - authorized personnel can add programme material, create playlists or smart blocks, and stream in live, all via a web interface.
+* *Web-based remote station management* - authorized personnel can add programme material, and create playlists or smart blocks, all via a web interface.
 * *Automation* - LibreTime has a scheduler function that enables users to create shows with content for playback at the exact date and time specified.